whalenpt/spida/README.rst

 -------

 Testing done with GoogleTest.
-Enable testing by configuring CMake with the option TEST set to ON.
+Enable testing by configuring CMake with the option SPIDA_TEST set to ON.
 On the command line, in the spida directory, the configure command is:

 .. code-block:: none